xwl42/tp/docs/DeveloperGuide.md

 #### Implementation

+## MultiIndex
-The `MultiIndex` class represents either:
+The `MultiIndex` class represents a list of one or more indices that is written as the syntax as shown here:

+# MultiIndex syntax
 - A **single index** (e.g., `1` → only the first student), or
 - A **range of indices** (e.g., `1:5` → students 1 through 5, inclusive).